kamleshjec/docker-img/README.md

-tekton pipeline exmaple on openshift
+tekton pipeline example on openshift